sale117/bmi_calculator/README.md

 `weight = input('Please enter your weight in kilograms: ')`

 ### Conversion:
-height is converted from a string to a float using float(height).
-This allows for decimal values, which is necessary for height. weight is converted from a string to an integer using int(weight).
+Height is converted from a string to a float using float(height).
+This allows for decimal values, which is necessary for height.
+Weight is converted from a string to an integer using int(weight).
 This assumes that the weight will be entered as a whole number.
 `height_int = float(height)`
 `weight_int = int(weight)`